reload/os2display-slide-tools/README.md

 Tools for working with slides for [https://github.com/os2display](https://github.com/os2display) The tools are meant to help with slides that have "slides within".
 It is not meant to replace the slide advancer in Os2Display, but it can allow a slide setup once by a person to have as many sub-slides as needed.

 The idea is that a slide will have a number of "data items".
 That could be a list of events for instance.
 Each event would be a data item.
 The slide can have any number of subslides that displays a number of data items.
-The variables here are the settings available:

 ### Config variables
+The variables here are the settings available on slides (in the `[slidename].json` file:

 | Variable name           |                                                              |
 | ----------------------- | ------------------------------------------------------------ |